amature0000/helldivers2-preset/README.md

 # Helldivers 2 stratagem preset
+## Reference
-### This project uses assets from [nvigneux/Helldivers-2-Stratagems-icons-svg](https://github.com/nvigneux/Helldivers-2-Stratagems-icons-svg)
+This project uses assets from [nvigneux/Helldivers-2-Stratagems-icons-svg](https://github.com/nvigneux/Helldivers-2-Stratagems-icons-svg)

+thanks to nvigneux for the nice project.
+## Usage
-## This project is published on GitHub Pages.
+This project is published on GitHub Pages.

-This project is a simple implementation with the following key features :
 - Create helldivers 2 stratagem loadout
-- And download the image of loadout
+- Download the image of loadout
-- Can also share the loadout by copying URL
+- Share the loadout by copying URL

+This project is dedicated to Korean community users.
+You can modify it to support your own language for liberty and democracy.